Chyrion/ProjectManagementApp/README.md

 A web application for handling co-operative projects.
 [Available on fly.io](http://tsoha-project-management-app.fly.dev/)

-(Functionality marked with (x) has been implemented)

 ## Functionality

 #### Implemented

-- Users have a dashboard that acts as an overview of ongoing projects that they are a part of (x)
+- Users have a dashboard that acts as an overview of ongoing projects that they are a part of
 - Creating new projects: Enter project name, description, deadline(s), members
 - Project view
   - User can see details of the project